After Struggle With Unseen Threat, Taylor Returns to the Water

 On the day of the surgery:

 After surgery, you will be closely monitored by your health care team to make sure your brain is working properly.
-The doctor or nurse may ask you questions, shine a light in your eyes, and ask you to do simple tasks.
+The surgeon or nurse may ask you questions, shine a light in your eyes, and ask you to do simple tasks.
 You may need oxygen for a few days.

 The head of your bed will be kept raised to help reduce swelling of your face or head.
 The swelling is normal after surgery.